-\bigstar The number of records for each call may vary depending on which service is called.
+In the number of records for each call may vary depending on which service is called.

-You can also export all or in part call records as a CSV file.
-In dialog shown in figure 5.29 by clicking on \blacksquare button, a new window will open as shown in figure 5.30.
+You can also export part or all call records as a CSV file.
+In the dialog shown in figure 5.29 by clicking on \equiv button, a new window will open as shown in figure 5.30.

-In this dialog you can choose to export all records or to export records in a temporal range.
-In system administration web interface you can also filter records by selecting domain using proper check box.
-By clicking on Export button export process will start and when it will be finished, you will be able to download a CSV file.
-An example of CSV file is shown in the appendix C on page 185.
+In this dialog you can choose to export all records or to export filtered records.
+The records can be filtered by using an advanced search which will cause the export process to only select the rows matching the given filters.
+You can filter records according to several match rules and/or temporal range as shown figure 5.31 Using the system administration web interface you can also filter records by selecting domain using proper combo box.

+By clicking on the Export button, the export process will start and when done, you will be able to download a CSV file.
+An example of CSV file is shown in appendix C on page 189.